labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/step3.md

 Price type check succeeded: Expected <class 'float'>
 ```

-In this step, we've improved our type-checking system by using descriptors and the `__set_name__` method.
-This allows us to eliminate the redundant specification of property names, making the code more concise and less error-prone.
+In this step, we've made our type-checking system better by using descriptors and the `__set_name__` method.
+This gets rid of the redundant property name specification, making the code shorter and less likely to have errors.

-The `__set_name__` method is a powerful feature of descriptors that allows them to automatically capture information about how they are used in a class definition.
-This can be used to create more intuitive and user-friendly APIs.
+The `__set_name__` method is a very useful feature of descriptors.
+It lets them automatically gather information about how they're used in a class definition.
+This can be used to create APIs that are easier to understand and use.